The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: The nature of EP250108a/SN 2025kg

 We can further constrain the shock interaction conditions by following the evolution of our fast-moving ejecta in the first few days and, in particular, the velocity of the photosphere.
-As this ejecta propagates through the stellar wind, it will sweep up mass and decelerate.
+The progenitors of Ic supernovae can eject material from their outer envelope as they approach core collapse in the form of stellar winds \citep[e.g.][]{Dessart20}.
+As the ejecta propagates through this stellar wind, it will sweep up mass and decelerate.
 At the same time, as it becomes optically thin, the photosphere recedes relative to the outflowing ejecta, thus probing slower-moving inner material.
 To calculate the photospheric velocity, we assume the mass of the circumstellar medium is set by a wind profile, the enclosed mass out to radial extent $R$ is:

 where $\dot{M}_{\rm wind}$ is the wind mass loss rate, $v_{\rm wind} \approx 1000 {\rm \, km \,s^{-1}}$, and $R$ is the radial extent.
 As discussed below, our optical light curves require strong shock interactions at early times (either a shell or a strong wind).
 For this calculation, we assume a strong wind: $\dot{M}_{\rm wind} = 10^{-4} \, {\rm M_\odot \, yr^{-1}}$.
 We approximate the expansion velocity by applying momentum conservation, decelerating the fastest moving material and moving inward as the high-velocity blastwave propagates through the circumstellar medium.
 This rapid deceleration (and deposition of this high-velocity material) is required in our SN calculations to explain the optical emission (see Section~\ref{sec:phot_modelling}).
 By also including a simple gray opacity, we can calculate the position of the photosphere (optical depth $~\sim 1$) and the velocity at that photosphere.
 Figure~\ref{fig:model_velvt} shows this photospheric velocity evolution with time for our best-fit X-ray models (both jet-driven and convective engines) from Figure~\ref{fig:model_xray}.
 Although the photospheric velocity in our convective-engine model is initially slower, the larger high-velocity ejecta mass means that it decelerates slowly with time and therefore the velocity is too high to match the data at a day or so (see Section \ref{sec:phot_modelling}).
 In comparison, the low-mass jet-driven models do decelerate sufficiently quickly.
 We thus conclude this event is most likely powered by a collapsar engine, with the explosion driven by an accretion disk and jet.
 The rapid drop-off in the X-ray luminosity at late-times provides a final constraint on the jet-driven models.
 A fraction of these models have X-ray luminosities in excess of $10^{43} {\rm \, erg \, s^{-1}}$ at $10^5 {\rm \, s}$, inconsistent with the observed limits, and we therefore exclude them.
 We next explore whether we can constrain whether the jet successfully broke through the star/CSM.